 A crucial step towards striking this balance lies in choosing an office that is the right size for your team.
 Too small and your team will feel uncomfortable; too big and your bottom line will feel the impact of overspending on workspace.

-In addition, the amount of office space needed per person has changed as more businesses move away from traditional offices and opt for collaborative, flexible workspace, coworking space and hybrid options.
+The amount of office space needed per person has changed as more businesses move away from traditional offices and opt for collaborative, flexible workspace, coworking space and hybrid options.
+Not sure about the difference in these terms?
+Check out our Glossary of Flexible Office Space terms for explanations of all of these and more business jargon!

 How to calculate the office space you need per employee

-The standard rule for open office space per person is to allow 50 square feet per desk and an additional 50 square feet per person for communal areas.
+The standard rule for open office space per person is to allow 50 square feet (4.6 sqm) per desk and an additional 50 square feet (4.6 sqm) per person for communal areas.

 One hundred square feet per person is a good rule when calculating how much office space you need for your team, avoiding claustrophobic working environments while keeping teams close enough to communicate efficiently during the day.

-This agrees with Health and Safety’s regulations on legal office space per person, stating “the total volume of the room, when empty, divided by the number of people normally working in it, should be at least 11 cubic metres.”
+This is in line with Health and Safety’s regulations on legal office space per person, stating “the total volume of the room, when empty, divided by the number of people normally working in it, should be at least 11 cubic metres.”

-That being said, this much space isn’t always necessary.
+This much space isn’t always necessary.
 Many London offices operate on a rule of 70-80 square ft per person because of the cost of rental property.
-Conversely, businesses outside London, where prices are lower, can afford to be more expansive with their office space.
+Conversely, businesses outside London, where prices are lower, can afford to be more generous with their office space.
+Compare the size difference needed between traditional space and a serviced office.

 Ultimately, the space you use depends on your team’s work, where you’re based, and the culture you’re looking to create in the office.